 Applicants must have . . .

-- at least two years of experience as a professional freelance editor with paying clients.
+- at least two years of experience as a professional freelance editor, beginning with your first paying client.*

 - at least two references.